New Class, New Opportunities

 Gomez’s plan does just that: he gives students an opportunity to experience on the first day the kind of engaging, challenging work they’ll be doing throughout the semester.

-When a teacher plans a first day of class that immediately makes students active participants in meaningful disciplinary work, those students will begin to develop authentic curiosity about what the semester will hold in store for them.
+When a teacher plans a first day of class that immediately makes students active participants in meaningful disciplinary work, those students will begin to develop authentic curiosity about what the semester will hold for them.
 They will also start learning from experience, not from being told, what is expected of them and how they should engage with their teacher and their peers.

 Most importantly, students will see that the real point of the course is their learning: they will see that the teacher has designed challenging work for them, and they will have a clearer understanding of what they need to do to succeed.